gabesullice/deploykit/README.md

     dev.yml
     stg.yml
     prd.yml
+    deploykit.conf

 If you are also using [StarterKit](https://github.com/elevatedthird/starterkit), these should already be provisioned by its `make init` command.
 If you are not, example files for these are provided in this repo.

 First, edit the hosts file and add any IP addresses for dev, staging, and/or production servers.

 In each of the YAML files, you will need to add variables like server users, site name, git repo, etc. before deploying to that environment.
 Once you've done this, you can follow the basic [steps below](#basic-usage).

+There is a `deploykit.conf.example` file available.
+Copy it into your project settings directory so that it exists as `../settings/deploykit.conf`.

 ### Converting an existing site